Alexa-2k/Encriptador-ONE/README.md

 To watch it running go to: https://alexa-2k.github.io/Encriptador-ONE/
 Instructions:
-Type some text into the left window.
+1. Type some text into the left window.
-Press "Codificar" button
+2. Press "Codificar" button
-The codified text appears into the right window.
+3. The codified text appears into the right window.
-To decode, press "Copiar" in order to copy the coded text to clipboard (an alert is displayed indicating that the copy was successful)
+4. To decode, press "Copiar" in order to copy the coded text to the left wwindow
+5. Press "Decodificar"
-Paste into the left wwindow and press "Decodificar" The decoded text appears in the right window.
+6. The decoded text appears in the right window.